usw22/usw22/README.md

 - 👀 I’m interested in interesting things.
 - 🌱 I’m currently learning CSS.
 - 💞️ I’m looking to collaborate on nothing!
 - 📫 How to reach me?
-Personally.
+Only in person and real life.

 <!---
 usw22/usw22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.